Kaya-Sem/backpack-cli/README.md

 ## USAGE

+Whenever you run the program, it will look for the database at `XDG_CONFIG_HOME/backpack-cli/`.
+It will be created if it is not found.

 With backpack-cli, you can easily interact with your database using the following commands:

 list: Display a list of your collections, items, or categories.